Foundation (United States law): Types

 In the United States, an entity with "foundation" in its name is generally expected, in most cases, to be a charitable foundation.
 Nonetheless, an organization may have the word "foundation" in its name and not be a charitable foundation—though state law may impose restrictions.
-For example, Michigan permits its use only for nonprofits with "the purpose of receiving and administering funds for perpetuation of the memory of persons, preservation of objects of historical or natural interest, educational, charitable, or religious purposes, or public welfare."
+For example, Michigan permits its use only for nonprofits with "the purpose of receiving and administering funds for perpetuation of the memory of persons, preservation of objects of historical or natural interest, educational, charitable, or religious purposes, or public welfare".
 The distinction between charitable organizations and non-profit organizations elaborates on this point.

 The Internal Revenue Code defines many kinds of non-profit organizations that do not pay income tax.
 However, only charitable organizations can receive tax-deductible contributions and avoid paying property and sales tax.
 For instance, a donor would receive a tax deduction for money given to a local soup kitchen if the organization was classified as a 501(c)(3) organization, but not for giving money to the Green Bay Packers, even though the NFL team is a 501(c)(6) non-profit association.
 Neither a public charity nor a foundation can pay for or participate in partisan political activity, unless they surrender tax-exempt status including voiding the deductibility of any tax deductions for donors after the surrender or revocation date.

 Tax-exempt charitable organizations fall into two categories: public charities and private foundations.
 A community foundation is a public charity.
 The US Tax Code in 26 USCA 509 governs private foundations.
 Meanwhile, 26 USCA 501(c)(3) governs public charities.

 Community foundation

-Community foundations are instruments of civil society designed to pool donations into a coordinated investment and grant-making facility dedicated primarily to the social improvement of a given place.
+Community foundations are instruments of civil society designed to pool donations into a coordinated investment and grant-making facility dedicated mostly to the social improvement of a given place.
 In other words, a community foundation is like a public foundation.
 This type of foundation requires community representation in the governing board and grants made to improve the community.
 Often, a city has a community foundation with a governing board composed of many leaders of the business, religious, and local interests.
 Grants that the community foundation makes must benefit the people of that city.

 Express public involvement and oversight in community foundations allow their classification as public charities rather than private foundations.